section-engineering-education/engineering-education/content/articles/manipulating-object-states-in-django-using-finite-state-machine/index.md

 ### How does the Finite State Machine work in Django?
 `CynTrack` is a simple application that tracks a cylinder, based on who is in possession at the time of checking.

-As the cylinder moves around, the possessor changes on the fly and the new possessor is always recorded against the cylinder object.
+As the cylinder moves around, the possessor changes on the fly, and the new possessor is always recorded against the cylinder object.

 ![How-FSM-works-in-Django-image](/engineering-education/manipulating-object-states-in-django-using-finite-state-machine/image_one.JPG)